top of page

 Formation of the Malaysia Aruloli Narpani Maamandaram

-Based on the teachings of Satguru Thavathiru Chitramuthu Adigal, and the guidance of Aruloli Nanmagan Athmanathan Adigal, in January 2019, The Pertubuhan Kebajikan Aruloli Malaysia was officially registered by Dr. Tevan Ramanathan in Malaysia.
+Based on the teachings of Satguru Thavathiru Chitramuthu Adigal, the Pertubuhan Kebajikan Aruloli Malaysia was officially registered by Dr. Tevan Ramanathan in January 2019 in Malaysia.

 After five years of service, at the 2024 annual general meeting, the organization's name was changed from Malaysia Aruloli Narpani Mandram to "Malaysia Aruloli Narpani Maamandram".